Verified Performance Record

 $1.1B+Combined federal and municipal infrastructure exposure eliminated

-1.7MAnnual visitors protected — park remained open throughout operations
+1.7MAnnual visitors protected — park remained open throughout

 5,000Sulphur, OK residents protected from wildfire progression